jrtorres/qa-discovery-think2019/README.md

 * Change the names of your IBM Cloud services to match the names in the manifest.
 * Change the names in the manifest to match the names of your IBM Cloud services.

+## [OPTIONAL] Part 5: Call Discovery with Cloud Functions

+Another approach to integrate the Watson Discovery service is to use cloud functions allowing the Watson Assistant dialog to call Watson Discovery directly (instead of the client application).
+As an optional exercise, run the steps in the [Discovery Cloud Functions Readme](DiscoveryCloudFunction.md).

 # License

 This sample code is licensed under Apache 2.0.